syncfusion-content/wpf-docs/wpf/SfDiagram/Annotations.md

 ### Annotations

-The Annotations property of SfDiagram provides support to add annotations to the Diagraming objects (Node and Connector).
+The Annotations property of the SfDiagram provides support to add annotations to the Diagraming objects (Node and Connector).

-Customizing the Appearance of Annotations
+Customizing the Appearance of the Annotations

 Template for Editing Annotations